Arwa-Fawzy/Cat-Emotional-Analysis/README.md

 “The cat told me that she was sick,” a child said.
 Though, can cats talk?

-Despite the countless development in artificial intelligence and computer vision world, this did not bring enough animal welfare to date.
+Despite the countless development in artificial intelligence and computer vision world, `this did not bring enough animal welfare to date`.
 To illustrate, no communication tool between animals and humans determines the extent of their needs and diseases that we do not feel.
 Accordingly, we aim to build a model for animal behavior analysis in a few seconds — without resorting to a veterinarian and longtime detection.

 `The present work selects cats’ behaviors due to the lack of biological investigations for the rest of the animals.`